DuraBelt 800-770-2358

 Three facts reinforce our opinion:

 1. ISO-9000 and its predecessors were touted as the ultimate quality control systems, yet they were superceded by ISO-9001, 9002, etc. This raises questions: If the old versions were so good, why were they replaced?
-And, when will the current version be replaced?
+When will the current version be replaced?
 How many of the required documents will be discarded in then next version?

-Copyright ©2008 DuraBelt, Inc. All Rights Reserved.
+Copyright © 2019 Dura-Belt, Inc. All Rights Reserved.
+Site Index